-Eligible NI, GB and EU students will be able to borrow the full cost of tuition from the Government, in the form of a tuition fee loan.
+Eligible NI, GB and ROI students will be able to borrow the full cost of tuition from the Government, in the form of a tuition fee loan.
 The tuition fee loan is not currently means-tested and is available to all eligible students.

 Students can apply online for a tuition fee loan, maintenance loan and grant at the following links: